cxntered/youtubeMusicControls/README.md

 ## To Do

-- [ ] Poll periodically if API server isn't running
+- [ ] Poll less frequently if API server isn't running
 - [ ] Add compatibility with `SpotifyControls`
 - [ ] Allow using "Authorize at first request" as an authorization strategy
 - [ ] Merge pre- and post-visual refresh styles
+- [ ] PR a websocket API to YTMDA and use that instead of polling
-- [ ] Clean up code
+- [x] Clean up code
 - [x] Add a setting to change the polling interval